The Wichita Mountains line the horizon beyond the shore of Quanah Parker Lake.

 Directions

-From I-44 take Highway 49 (exit 45) west for 7 miles to the Refuge gate or 14 miles to the Visitor Center.
-From Highway 62, take Highway 115 (Cache exit) north to the Refuge Gate.
+From I-44 take Highway 49 (exit 45).
+Go west 7 miles to the Refuge gate or 14 miles to the Visitor Center.
+If coming from Highway 62, take Highway 115 (Cache exit) north to the Refuge Gate.

 Amenities